rohanpadhye/vasco/README.md

 ## Simple Examples ##

 The package [`vasco.soot.examples`](https://github.com/rohanpadhye/vasco/tree/master/src/vasco/soot/examples) contains some example analyses implemented for Soot such as **copy constant propagation** and a simple **sign analysis** (the latter is the same as the example used in the research paper).
+Try running them on the [provided test cases](https://github.com/rohanpadhye/vasco/tree/master/tests/tests) or any other Java program.

 ## Points-to Analysis ##